 Your radiation therapy care team will work together to care for you.
 You’re a part of that team, and your role includes:

-• Quitting smoking if you smoke.
-MSK has specialists who can help you quit smoking.
-For more information about our Tobacco Treatment Program, call 212-610-0507.
+- Quitting smoking if you smoke.
+MSK has specialists who can help.
+To learn more about our Tobacco Treatment Program, call 212-610-0507.
+You can also ask your nurse for more information.

 Simulation